The University of British Columbia

 All students must meet the requirements for this program, which include:

-• A completed bachelor's degree in Education and/or Science with a minimum average of 76% (B+) on all senior-level credits, or equivalent
+• A completed bachelor’s degree in Education and/or Science with a minimum average of 76% (B+) on all senior-level courses, or equivalent

 • A 2-page statement of intent outlining your reasons for enrolling in this particular program with this focus area